- Download our Moving to Houston Guide (PDF)

 Expats who are accustomed to using public transport will have to make quite an adjustment when it comes to getting around in Houston.
 Though the city has made significant improvements to its public transportation networks, it's very spread out, which makes travelling between destinations long and complicated.
-Most Houstonians own cars and find driving to be the best way to get about in the city.
+Most Houstonians own cars and find driving to be the best way to get around in the city.